uptonking/note4yaoo/lib-editor-app-note-taking-examples.md

 - https://github.com/FoxUSA/OpenNote /201802/js/inactive
   - built to be an open web-based alternative to Microsoft OneNote(T) and EverNote.
   - OpenNote is a progressive web application(PWA)/HTML5 offline app, web based text editor/note taking software
+  - 依赖angular.v1、pouchdb、jquery
+  - This project has received the kiss of death.
+That is, I myself don't use it anymore.
+I have switched to using a text editor with markdown support, Git, and Syncthing for my journaling/note taking.

 - https://github.com/gsantner/markor /apache2/java
   - a TextEditor for Android.